bnb-chain/node-deploy/README.md

 ./txblob
 ```

-## Register validators in StakeHub
+## Register validators in StakeHub(Optional)
+After bc-fusion, the governance feature is transferred to bsc from bc,
+so register the validators into StakeHub if trying to test the governance.

 cd create-validator

 go build

 switch the flag